ericrqs/Juniper-vMX/README.md

     CentOS Linux release 7.3.1611  (Core)
     Four physical NICs: enp3s0f0 enp4s0f0 connected, enp3s0f1 enp4s0f1 not connected
     OpenStack Newton

+#### Notes

 Note: vMX is very sensitive to OpenStack network settings.
 If the `128.0.0.0` network is not working, the VCP will not detect the VFP and will not show interfaces like `ge-0/0/0`.
-Even when `ge-0/0/0` appears, actual traffic may not be able to pass through the VFP interface, so for example the vMX can't ping something on the ge-0/0/0 interface.
+Even when `ge-0/0/0` appears, actual traffic may not be able to pass through the VFP interface, so for example the vMX can't ping over the `ge-0/0/0` interface.

 After a lot of trial and error, we found the following combination of settings that works under OpenStack Newton.
 This is needed even if deploying manually with the official Juniper Heat scripts.
 We would appreciate any further insight or guidance.

-- Firewall settings: security groups enabled in two places, specific driver selections:
+- Firewall settings: security groups enabled in two places and specific driver selections:
     - `ml2_conf.ini`
         - `firewall_driver = None`
         - `enable_security_group = True`